 If you’re a keen hiker, there’s no better place to be than Mount Cook National Park – there are loads of great hiking tracks that range from short and easy to difficult tracks that will take a few days to complete.
 My personal favorite hike here is the Hooker Valley Track, which is one of the most popular walking tracks in Mount Cook.
 It’s a 10-kilometer (6.2 miles) round trip and is rated as easy – so it’s suitable for the whole family.
 On your walk, you will come across three very-photogenic swing bridges which each have stunning views of Mueller Lake, Mount Sefton, and the Mueller Glacier.
 At the end of the track and worth the wait is Hooker Lake, which depending on the season can be home to numerous icebergs.
 It’s easily one of the best hikes on the South Island!

 Another personal favorite hike of mine in Mount Cook is the Sealy Tarns Track, which, interestingly is nicknamed the ‘stairway to heaven’ because you need to take on a mammoth 2,200 steps to reach the Sealy Tarns lake at the top.
-But, it’s worth the many steps and the 600-meter elevation gain for the epic views of the Hooker Valley as well as majestic Mount Cook along the way!
+But, it’s worth the many steps and the 600-meter elevation gain (1,969 feet) for the epic views of the Hooker Valley as well as the majestic Mount Cook along the way!